30 Weird Food Photos That Will Shock You Before Every Bite

 Coffee From The Coffee Machine At My Uni

-While we often judge food by its appearance, that habit isn’t always a good thing.
-The United Nations Food and Agriculture Organization (FAO) reports that nearly one-third of all food produced is wasted every year, mostly because it doesn’t look perfect.
+We all do it—judge food by how it looks.
+But sometimes, that habit does more harm than good.
+The United Nations Food and Agriculture Organization (FAO) says that nearly one-third of all food produced each year gets thrown out.
+And a big reason?
+It doesn’t look perfect.

-At the same time, more than 820 million people around the world go hungry every day.
+At the same time, over 820 million people around the world go hungry every single day.

-The FAO also estimates that the amount of food we throw away could actually feed 1.26 billion hungry people every year.
-That’s a powerful reminder that good food doesn’t have to look perfect to be nutritious and life-saving.
+Here’s the crazy part—the FAO also says the amount of food waste we create could actually feed about 1.26 billion people every year.
+That’s huge.
+It’s a strong reminder that good food doesn’t need to look like a magazine cover to be healthy or life-saving.

 Ordered Carbonara From A ‘5 Star Uber Restaurant’